21.4.07

 Alters Stability Score by -7%

-“The past is whatever the powerful want it to be.
+"The past is whatever the powerful want it to be.
 Oppressors will tamper with the historic record to secure power.
-We have to record and nurture our own history.
-We also have to make history by challenging old assumptions and making a new world.”
+We have to nurture our own history.
+We also have to make history by challenging old assumptions and making a new world."

 Alters Stability Score by -14%